 Besides an initial outlay for clothes appropriate for the weather and fashions at a specific school, students often buy new clothes for theme days or holidays, special events, interviews and jobs.
 Don't forget to budget spirit wear for game days.

-Many college award letters list an average amount for transportation.
+Many college aid offers list an average amount for transportation.
 This may not cover your specific costs for travel to and from a faraway home or travel expenses for study abroad, internships or co-ops, conferences, service trips or even trips over breaks.
-If you take a car to college, you may have parking, insurance and maintenance costs on and off campus, or you may end up paying for cabs, Uber, trains or buses if you don't have a car available.
+If you take a car to college, you may have parking, insurance and maintenance costs on and off campus, or you may end up paying for cabs, ride-share services, trains or buses if you don't have a car available.

 Bank and financial fees

-If your financial institution doesn't have a branch on or near campus, you may be responsible for extra fees for using the ATM.
+If your financial institution doesn't have a branch on or near campus, you may be responsible for extra fees for getting cash from an ATM.
 Colleges may also charge fees if you choose to use a payment plan or to pay your tuition bill by certain methods.